ob1dev/Sitecore-Azure-Content/articles/how-to-deploy-sitecore-80-solution-to-microsoft-azure-web-app-using-visual-studio.md

 #How to deploy Sitecore 8.0 solution to Microsoft Azure Web App using Visual Studio

-> **NB:** Deploying Sitecore application into Azure Web Apps currently works for non-scaled enviroment only due to persistence of certain types of data by Sitecore application into the file system.
-When scaled, Web Apps share file system but Sitecore instances don't support that.
+> **NB:** On Azure Web Apps, Sitecore does not support scaling out App Service Plan due to shared `WWWROOT` directory between instances.
+Sitecore application has certain types of data that requires persistence in the file system.

 After developing a Sitecore solution in Visual Studio, it is possible to manually publish this solution to the Microsoft Azure Cloud Platform.